 In 2007 the first Japanese spacecraft to orbit the moon, the SELENE, once again used STEMs.
 Even the United States Air Force Academy's Falconsat program used STEMs for a gravity gradient boom.

 |Infographic showing statistics on SCISAT, a small Canadian satellite that monitors ozone in the stratosphere and helps scientists improve their understanding of ozone depletion.
 Graphic c/o CSA.|

 Studying the weather was now becoming a critical function of space hardware.
 Climate change was on the top of every government's "to do" list.
 In 2003 Canada contributed the Scisat which was able to study the Earth's ozone layer.
-The same year also saw the launch of the MOST space telescope, which was followed up by the MOST space telescope, which was designed to make extremely long duration observations of stars in an attempt to better understand them and perhaps get a better date for the age of the universe.
+The same year also saw the launch of the MOST space telescope, which was designed to make extremely long duration observations of stars in an attempt to better understand them and perhaps get a better date for the age of the universe.